 - Place of incorporation

-Not all of this information will change over time, but if you come across a close match, at least you can cross-reference birthdates, maiden names, and the other details to investigate further.
+Not all of this information will change over time.
+If you come across a close match, at least you can cross-reference birth dates, maiden names, etc. that require further investigation.

-Conflict checks should be done before a consult is scheduled.
-If, like me, you do a lot of phone consults, whomever first answers the phone should run the above information through your database, checking the potential client and opposing party for close matches, misspellings (John, Jon, Johnathan, Jonathan), and former names.
+A conflict of interest check should be done before a consult is scheduled.
+If, like me, you do a lot of phone consults, whomever at your law firm first answers the phone should run the above information through your database.
+You’ll want to check the potential client and opposing party for close matches, misspellings (John, Jon, Johnathan, Jonathan), and former names.
 Once the check is complete, record the results of the check, including the date and time the check was done.

-If a conflict is flagged, or even suspected, the person answering the phone can schedule a follow-up call with the attorney to discuss the matter after the firm has time to investigate (and to evaluate whether the case is worth dealing with conflict waivers).
+If a conflict is flagged, or even suspected, the person answering the phone can schedule a follow-up call with the attorney to discuss the matter.
+Indicate that the firm has time to investigate (and to evaluate whether the case is worth dealing with conflict waivers).

 In the old days, folks would tell young lawyers to break out three binders, or three stacks of notecards, and track clients, opposing parties, and associated contacts in the three respective places.
 That sounds a bit like sending a telegraph, or tapping out a 30-page memo on a typewriter.

-These days, you will probably use technology to help maintain a database of contacts and conduct conflict checks.
+These days, you will probably use technology to help maintain a database of contacts and conduct an attorney conflict check.
 Here are a few tools that can help with the conflict checking process.

 Practice management solutions